-Dear Mr Milligan
+Dear REDACTED TEXT under FOIA Section 40, Personal Information.

 Award of contract for the Provision of Content Improvement

 Following your proposal for the provision of Content Improvement services to Crown Commercial Service (The Contracting Authority) we are pleased to award this contract to you.